LavoieCN/Git-Graph/README.md

 CSCI 3323 - Spring 2023
 Git Assignment
 Connor LaVoie
-2/1/2023 (hopefully, this may have bee submitted a few minutes late)
+2/1/2023 (hopefully, this may have been submitted a few minutes late)